hive-engine/steem-engine-dex/README.md

 au run --watch
 ```

+The application will then be viewable via: http://localhost:8081

 ## Building The App For Production

 It's time to ship it, to do a production build simply run the following command in your project directory in a Terminal window: